 We started our rebrand by rethinking how NGOs communicate.

-Nonprofits are not generally known for being the world’s most compelling brands.
+Nonprofits are not generally known for having compelling brands.
 We rarely have the best marketing, nor do we excel at telling our stories in a clear, brand-savvy, non-paternalistic manner.
-We rarely have the budget for top-tier brand building or advertising, often because of the way the nongovernmental (NGO) sector operates.
-This has always been true for PATH: we exist to drive social impact, so when given the choice between allocating our dollars to marketing versus to work that can have a direct impact, marketing usually takes a backseat.
+In our mission-driven sector we rarely have the budget for top-tier brand building or advertising.
+We exist to drive social impact, so when given the choice between allocating our dollars to marketing, or on have a direct, life-saving impact, marketing usually takes a backseat.

 We believe this needs to change.